Fang-Molly/CS-Note/R/Bioconductor/Introduction to Bioconductor in R.md

 loaded via a namespace (and not attached):
 [1] compiler_4.1.0     tools_4.1.0
 [3] BiocVersion_3.13.1

+# check installed packages
+installed.packages()

+# update all available packages
+update.packages()

+# list all packages where an update is available
+old.packages()

+# update only a specific package
+install.packages("plotly")
 ```

 ## 1.2 The Role of S4 in Bioconductor